ligato/docs/docs/plugins/infra-plugins.md

 ### Transactions

 The scheduler allows to group related changes and applies them as transactions.
-This is not supported, however, by all agent NB interfaces - for example, changes from `etcd` datastore are always received one a time.
+This is not supported, however, by all agent NB interfaces - for example, changes from `ETCD` datastore are always received one a time.
 To leverage the transaction support, localclient (the same process) or GRPC API (remote access) have to be used instead.

 Inside the scheduler, transactions are queued and executed synchronously to simplify the algorithm and avoid concurrency issues.
 The processing of a transaction is split into two stages: